-A program-controlled two-channel switch that may be attached to the same CPU or different CPU's is optional.
-On the 3830 Storage Control, an additional two-channel switch in conjunction with the first, permits switching between four channels.
-These channels may be alternate paths on the same system or each on separate systems.
+On the 3830 Model 2 a program-controlled two-channel switch that may be attached to the same CPU or shared by different CPUs is optional.
+An additional two-channel switch on the 3830 Model 2 permits switching between four channels on the same or different systems.